-You’ll also hear cloud phone systems referred to as virtual phones, cloud VoIP service, or cloud PBX.
+You’ll also hear cloud based phone system referred to as cloud phone, virtual phone, cloud VoIP service, or cloud PBX.

-For more detailed information on the difference between traditional and virtual phone systems, check out our VoIP vs landline comparison.
+For more detailed information on the difference between a traditional and cloud phone system, check out our VoIP vs landline comparison.

 Cloud Phone System Pros and Cons